Standard Glass Sizes

 - Wind Load: Heat-treating helps with wind load, but it doesn’t help with the center of glass deflection.
-Deflection occurs when the glass physically bows into or out of the building because of positive and negative wind loads.
-Excessive deflection may cause discomfort and/or concern the occupants of the building, and could potentially result in loss of edge support of the IG.
-Vitro Architectural Glass (formerly PPG glass) recommends designing glass units that don’t exceed ¾” of deflection.
+Whether the glass is annealed, heat-strengthened or fully tempered, the deflection due to uniform wind loading is all the same.
+Deflection occurs when the glass physically bows into or out of the building because of positive and negative uniform wind loads.
+Excessive deflection may cause discomfort and/or concern for the occupants of the building and could potentially result in loss of edge support of the IGU.
+Vitro Architectural Glass (formerly PPG glass) recommends that if a design deflection is not specified, units should not exceed ¾” (19mm) of center-of-glass deflection.

 - Fabrication: Large glass units can be tough to handle during fabrication.
 Large pieces of glass are simply more difficult to manage through the fabrication process than smaller ones.
-In addition, larger glass units tend to have more issues with spacers and seal ruptures, distortion and damage within the sealed air cavity.
+The larger size of the glass makes them more susceptible to handling damage within the fabrication process.

-- Field Issues: Large glass can be extremely unwieldy, and that means the people working with it have to be extra careful to prevent it from breaking or damaging the edges and from being exposed to temperature extremes, which can also cause breakage.
-It’s essential that the glazing contractor working on the project put safety first, including having enough people, the right equipment on hand to prevent injuries and experience in working with large IGs.
+- Field Issues: Large glass can be extremely unwieldy, and that means the people working with it must be extra careful to prevent it from breaking or damaging the edges.
+It’s essential that the glazing contractor working on the project put safety first, including having enough people and the right equipment on hand to prevent injuries and experience working with large IGUs.

 - Glazing: Large glass units require a glazing system that is specifically designed for these types of units because the system needs to be able to support the heavy weight of the glass.
 This is also where cost and budget come into play.
-Different glazings have different costs, you have to weigh the cost of a particular glazing versus the benefit it provides.
+Different glazings have different costs, and you will have to consider the cost of a particular glazing versus the benefit it provides.

 For complete technical information about large IGUs, read Vitro Architectural Glass Technical Document TD-140.
 For any other glass questions, please contact Vitro glass or call 1-855-VTRO-GLS (1-855-887-6457).